Tiffany-Bergett/Data_projects_TripleTen/E-commerce Company/README.md

 ### Process:
 I first explored, filtered, and cleaned the data.
-Then I created built a conversion funnel.
+Then I created and built a conversion funnel.
 I prepared data for cohort analysis.
 Calculated retention rates.
-Lastly I finalized formatting and documentation for the client's readability.
+Lastly, I finalized formatting and documentation for the client's readability.

 ### Findings:
 | Results | Synopsis |